Peterpiotr/siguren-documentation/docs/source/technical-overview/ms-unit.rst

 Interface with hoist
 ----------------------

-The :guilabel:`worm wheel` is single-helix.
+The :mechpart:`worm wheel` is single-helix.

 I have footnoted a first item [#f1]_ and second item [#f2]_.
 This also references the second item [#f2]_.